-There are four discussion forums in this course.
-The discussions will allow you to interact with your peers to explore key topics, perspectives, and applications of concepts to real-world practice.
+There are two discussion forums in this course.
+The discussions will allow you to interact with the whole class to explore key topics, perspectives, and applications of concepts to real-world practice.
 More information about each discussion forum can be found in the Course Timeline.